 Shiny Side Up Partnership celebrates its 20th year in 2022!

-Shiny Side Up Partnership formed in 2002 when many police force areas were dealing with unprecedented numbers of fatal and serious motorcycle collisions.
+The Shiny Side Up Partnership (SSUP) was formed in 2002 when many police force areas were dealing with unprecedented numbers of fatal and serious motorcycle collisions.

-Over 20 years SSUP have produced a wide range of resources which have achieved brand recognition which means when riders and drivers see the SSUP posters out on the road network, they know motorcyclists have been killed or seriously injured along this route and they need to take extra care.
+Over the past 20 years, SSUP has produced a wide range of resources which have achieved brand recognition - which in turn means that when riders and drivers see the SSUP posters on the road network, they know motorcyclists have been killed or seriously injured along that route, and therefore they need to take extra care.

 Heidi Duffy MBE, Facilitator, Shiny Side Up Partnership